 [Judeans as the oldest barbarian people]

 Of all these peoples, by far the most ancient is the Judean tribe.
 Philo the Pythagorean (along with Aristoboulos the Peripatetic and several others who I will not name to save time) shows that the philosophy of the Judeans was put into writing before Greek philosophy.
 The author Megasthenes, a contemporary of Seleukos Nikanor [reigned ca. 305-281 BCE], clearly writes as follows in the third section of his book On Indian Matters: “All that was said about nature by the ancients is said also by philosophers outside of Greece, some things by the Brahmans among the Indians and others by those called Judeans in Syria.”
 (73) Some of those more inclined to legends say that certain so-called Dactyls of Ida [a mountain on Crete] were the first sages, to whom are attributed the invention of so-called “Ephesian letters” and musical rhythms.
 For this reason “dactyls” in music received their name.
 Now the Dactyls of Ida were Phrygians and barbarians.
 Herodoros [of Herakleia, fifth century BCE] relates that Herakles was a seer and a student of physics [within philosophy] who received the columns of the universe from the barbarian Atlas, the Phrygian, a story which means that he was taught knowledge of the heavenly bodies.
 Hermippos of Berytos [early second century CE] calls Charon the Centaur wise, about whom the person who wrote The Battle of Giants says, “that he first led the race of mortals to righteousness by teaching them the solemnity of the oath, propitiatory sacrifices, and the figures of Olympos.”
 Achilles, who fought at Troy, was taught by Charon.
 Hippo, the daughter of the Centaur, who dwelt with Aiolus, taught him her father’s theory of physics.
-Euripides also refers to Hippo as follows: “Who first, by oracles, presaged, And by the rising stars, events divine.”
+Euripides also refers to Hippo as follows: “Who first, by oracles, presaged, and by the rising stars, events divine.”
 By this Aeolos, Odysseus was received as a guest after the taking of Troy.
-Take note of the these dates in comparison with the age of Moses, and with the oldest period of philosophy contemporary with Moses.
+Take note of these dates in comparison with the age of Moses, and with the oldest period of philosophy contemporary with Moses.

 [Other Barbarian inventions: Astrology, purity regulations, land-measurement, medicine, etc.]